dpryan79/MethylDackel/README.md

 Prerequisites
 =============

-PileOMeth requires HTSlib version 1.1 or newer (version 1.0 is currently unsupported).
-As HTSlib is a submodule of this repository, this prerequisite should be automatically dealt with.
+PileOMeth now includes HTSlib version 1.2.1, though any version starting with 1.1 should work.
+This was originally a submodule, but that made things difficult for Galaxy integration.

 Compilation
 ===========